 CONNECTION: Using the correctly sized crimp-on ring terminal, connect the Black wire to the metal frame of the vehicle, preferably using an existing machine-threaded fastener.
 Make sure that the ring terminal attached to the Black wire has contact with bright, clean metal.
 If necessary, scrape any paint, rust or grease away from the connection point until the metal is bright and clean.
 If the control module has an insufficient ground connection, the security system can find partial ground through the wires that are connected to other circuits, and function, but not correctly.
-As the alarm can partially operate, a bad ground wire connection would not likely be suspected.
+As the system can partially operate, a bad ground wire connection would not likely be suspected, and in many cases a poor ground is difficult to diagnose.